marlens123/ponds/README.md

 Additional file contents:
 -------------------------
-'`visualize.ipynb`' was used to create visualizations in our thesis
+`visualize.ipynb` was used to create visualizations in our thesis

 `utils/` contains
 - `smooth_tiled_predictions.py`: patch stitching function that we integrated in our prediction function.
 We copied the content of this file from https://github.com/bnsreenu/python_for_microscopists/tree/master/229_smooth_predictions_by_blending_patches.
 For more information on the reference, see the file head